Risauce/Egen310ControlApp/README.md

-# Egen310ControlApp
+# Group F.11 EGEN310 ControlApp
 This repo contains the software for the Control App of a remote control vehicle.
 It is all of the files that constitute the project as part of EGEN 310R.
+All of the code was written by the computer scientist on group F.11, William R Roberts.

 ## Documentation
 - [You can find User Documentation here.](/Docs/UserDocumentation.md)